peterthehan/fergus/templates/README.txt

 Please read through this short document first before doing anything.
 If you EVER get confused, refer to sample.txt or message me directly.

+Resources can be found: https://github.com/Johj/fergus/tree/master/templates Click the desired hero template and then click the "Raw" button.
+Copy-paste the text into your desired text editor and proceed.

 Please send me your data as an attached .txt file only after you fully complete a hero entry.
-I will double-check before adding it to the database.
+I will double-check the data before adding it to the database.

 I will make sure to credit all contributors, no matter how small the contribution.
 Let's Make Fergus Great Again!

+Please continue reading the contents below.

 *******************************************************************************
 This section concerns where it says THIS: